Gotham Testbed: a Reproducible IoT Testbed for Security Experiments and Dataset Generation: Testbed architecture

-\paragraph{Template creation engine} Gotham uses QEMU VMs to emulate routers and Docker containers to emulate all the IoT nodes, attackers, servers and switches.
+Gotham uses QEMU VMs to emulate routers and Docker containers to emulate all the IoT nodes, attackers, servers and switches.
 The template creation engine builds all the Dockerfiles, sets up the ISO images of the VMs and generates GNS3 appliance templates representing those nodes.
 A template is a device model used to instantiate a node in the topology; GNS3 can create many nodes from a single template.
 GNS3 allows emulating networking equipment from multiple vendors; however, those images are usually proprietary and under licensing restrictions.
 We only include nodes based on free and open source software to ease reproducibility.
-Docker based node templates include settings such as Docker image name, additional environment variables, start command and Docker volumes.
-The QEMU based templates include settings like disk image files, RAM and CPU limits and other QEMU command-line parameters.
+Docker-based node templates include settings such as Docker image name, additional environment variables, start command and Docker volumes.
+The QEMU-based templates include settings like disk image files, RAM and CPU limits and other QEMU command-line parameters.
 After the template creation, the topology builder is executed.